 The HBCU experience has been a part of Green’s journey.
 “As a professional and lover of basketball, I always felt like it was my responsibility to add value to the (HBCU) space, through my unique experience playing all over the world,” Green said.

-The invitational will feature a men’s and women’s game consisting of the 24 players in each game.
-Green wants to balance players from international players, top players in the country, and players who have already committed to playing at HBCUs.
+The invitational will feature a men’s and women’s game consisting of the 20 players in each game.
+Green’s main focus is on players that have already committed to HBCUs.

 The target year for the invitational is 2023.
 The first five years have been mapped out, and they plan to move the game every year.
 The inaugural event will take place in the city of Atlanta at Morehouse College’s Forbes Arena.